turingschool/front-end-curriculum/lessons/module-1/js-data-types-and-variables.md

 ## Vocabulary

 - `Data Type` A kind of data, defined by the values it can hold and the operations that can be done on it
-- `Primitive type` Also know as a `simple` data type.
+- `Primitive type` Also known as a `simple` data type.
 The primitives in Javascript that we will care about are Boolean, Undefined, Null, Number, String (BUNNS).
 - `Variable` A container for a value.
 The main building block for all programming
 - `Declare` Creating a new variable (distinct from assignment)
 - `Assignment` Assigning a value to a variable
 - `Concatenation` The binding of multiple strings together using the `+` string operator
 - `Interpolation` The process of injecting a variable directly into a string.
-- `Template literal` Template literals are string literals that provide an easy way to interpolate a variable or expression into a string.

 ## Part 1: Student Exploration